-Eric Markell joined the ENMAX Board in 2016 and is the Chair of the Audit Committee.
-Eric is a member of the Board of Trustees and Treasurer of the United States Eventing Association Foundation, a 501(c)(3) entity where he also serves as a member of its Investment Committee.
+Eric Markell joined the ENMAX Board in 2016 and is currently the Chair of the Audit Committee.
+Eric is a member of the Board of Trustees of the United States Eventing Association Foundation, a 501(c)(3) entity where he also serves as a member of its Investment Committee.

-Eric is also a Director of Enpower Wadham Corp. and founding member of the Board of Directors of The Hudson Renewable Energy Institute, a not-for-profit entity that advocates for the wise and expanded use of clean electric power sources.
+Eric is also a director of Enpower Wadham Corp. and founder of Markell & Company LLC (private, consulting practice).
+Eric is also a member of the Board of Directors of The Hudson Renewable Energy Institute, a not-for-profit entity that advocates for the wise and expanded use of clean electric power sources.
+Eric is also the owner and operator of a biomass power plant in California.